Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Discussion

-Thus, for astrophysical plasmas where $S$ can reach $10^{10}$--$10^{20}$, one inevitably finds $Re \gg 1$, ensuring strongly turbulent outflows \footnote{The magnetic Prandtl number $Pr_m$ depends on the medium’s magnetization.
-Since viscosity in the reconnection outflow is limited by the Bohm diffusion bound, $\nu < r_L v_{th}$ (with $r_L$ the ion Larmor radius and $v_{th}$ the ion thermal speed), typical magnetized astrophysical plasmas have $Pr_m < 1$.}.
-This agrees with arguments by \citet{Lazarian2020review} that reconnection in realistic astrophysical conditions cannot remain laminar (see more details in Lazarian et al. 2025).
+Thus, for astrophysical plasmas where $S$ can reach $10^{10}$--$10^{20}$, one inevitably finds $Re \gg 1$, ensuring strongly turbulent outflows. \giovani{Moreover, even at the threshold, identified here for the first time, for the onset of nonlinear tearing, $S > 2 \times10^{5}$, the corresponding Reynolds number, $Re\gtrsim 2000$, already indicates a turbulent system.}\footnote{The magnetic Prandtl number $Pr_m$ depends on the medium’s magnetization.
+Since viscosity in the reconnection outflow is limited by the Bohm diffusion bound, $\nu < r_L v_{th}$ (with $r_L$ the ion Larmor radius and $v_{th}$ the ion thermal speed), typical magnetized astrophysical plasmas have $Pr_m < 1$.} This agrees with arguments by \citet{Lazarian2020review} that reconnection in realistic astrophysical conditions cannot remain laminar (see more details in Lazarian et al., \textit{in prep.}).

 The presence of turbulence fundamentally changes reconnection.
-In 3D, turbulence alone---even without tearing---drives reconnection at a rate independent of resistivity \citep{lazarian1999reconnection, kowal2009numerical, Huang_2016, Beresnyak_2017, kowal2017statistics, beg2022evolution, Vicentin_2025}.
+In 3D, turbulence alone---even without tearing---drives reconnection at a rate independent of resistivity \citep{lazarian1999reconnection, kowal2009numerical, Huang_2016, Beresnyak_2017, kowal2017statistics, Kadowaki_2018, beg2022evolution, Wang_2023, Vicentin_2025}.
 Such turbulent reconnection relies on field-line wandering induced by Alfvénic modes, which are absent in 2D MHD.
 Therefore, 2D studies of turbulent effects are not adequate, and any resistivity-independent regime discovered in 2D would not directly apply to astrophysical settings.

 Consequently, while our 2D simulations shed new light on tearing-driven reconnection and demonstrate a revised scaling regime, their direct astrophysical applicability is limited.
-At the large Lundquist numbers relevant to astrophysics, reconnection outflows are inevitably turbulent, and only fully three-dimensional studies can capture the interplay between tearing and turbulence that determines the true reconnection rate.
+At large Lundquist numbers relevant to astrophysics, reconnection outflows are inevitably turbulent, and only fully three-dimensional studies can capture the interplay between tearing and turbulence that determines \giovani{the reconnection process}.

+\giovani{We should also note that, in light of the results obtained in the present work, the enhanced reconnection rates of $V_{\rm rec} / V_A = 0.02-0.04$ reported by \cite{beg2022evolution} and \cite{Vicentin_2025} in the self-generated turbulent regime (SGTR) are likely influenced by limited numerical resolution in their 3D simulations, since grid sizes of $h^{-1}=512-2048$ appear insufficient to properly resolve the current sheets at $S=1-2 \times 10^5$.}

+\giovani{Assessing the resolution requirements at such high Lundquist numbers is challenging in 3D MHD simulations, and a uniform grid may be not the most efficient strategy.
+Therefore, future work is necessary to clarify the role of tearing-mode-driven turbulence in enabling fast reconnection in fully 3D systems.}